Meet Our Outstanding Driving Instructors!

 Dom has been a licensed Alberta Class 5 driving instructor (for in-car plus classroom) since 2013.
 He also has significant additional instructional experience during a 20-year Canadian military career (now retired).
 During his time in the military he instructed soldiers on driving military vehicles ranging from regular vehicles to tracked armoured personnel carriers.

 Born in Montreal, Dom was raised and educated in a French environment.
 After joining the Army he was put by mistake on an English Basic Combat Engineer’s course and then posted in a Anglophone Regiment ever since.
-After spending over 20 years out west, Dom is now fluent in English and has obtained the highest level of bilingualism rating for employees of the Government of Canada.
+After spending over 25 years out west, Dom is now fluent in English.
 While Archer’s classroom instruction is in English only, Dominic can provide French language assistance for classroom sessions that he instructs (Dom and Kelly alternate classroom instructing), and can provide primary French language instruction for in-vehicle lessons on request.

 Dom’s favourite saying: “After a 20-year military career where I have been shot at and blown up, teaching brand new drivers doesn’t scare me!”